 Do not judge.
 An individual is likely examining him or herself very critically during this time.
 Asking questions regarding details of the assault/harassment, why the individual was at a specific place, doing a specific behavior, etc. only works to place blame them for the violence/harassment of the perpetrator.
-No matter what his/her behavior was prior to the assault, s/he is NOT responsible - the perpetrator is.
-Following sexual violence/harassment, an individual may try to understand her/his role in what happened but it’s important to be clear that s/he is not responsible for the actions of others.
+No matter what his/her behavior was prior to the assault, s/he/they are NOT responsible - the perpetrator is.
+Following sexual violence/harassment, an individual may try to understand her/his role in what happened but it’s important to be clear that s/he/they are not responsible for the actions of others.
 Examine your own attitudes and feelings about sexual violence/harassment.
 Don't allow the myths to affect how you perceive your friend.

 Remind your friend that their feelings are understandable.
 There are many symptoms that the individual may experience; these are typical reactions to traumatic events.
 If he/she experiencing feelings, emotions, or physical symptoms that are out of the ordinary, it is due to the fact that he/she just experienced a horrific and traumatic event.

 Do not attempt to reassure the person that everything is “Okay” or tell him/her you know how s/he/they feels.
 At this time, everything is not “okay.”
 Making statements such as “Don’t worry about it,” “You’re going to be fine,” etc., may serve to minimize the victimized person’s feelings and downplay the seriousness of the event(s) which occurred.
 Also, chances are you don’t know exactly how s/he feels.
 You may know what it feels like to be hurt, to be violated, or to be angry.
 However, you probably don’t know quite how s/he/they feels at this moment.